CredentialEngine/CredentialRegistry/docs/credential_registry_walkthrough.md

 }
 ```

-Whenever a error happens, you should receive a well descriptive message of
+Whenever a error happens, you should receive a well descriptive message for
 the cause.
 If that doesn't happen please contact us.

 ## 6 - Retrieve the resource: